philfest/md2ad/README.md

 # markdown-to-asciidoc package

-Plugin for Atom that converts a markdown file to asciidoc.
-Leverages the java module for node.js by joeferner[1] to call markdown-to-asciidoc Java library written by bodian[2].
+A plugin for Atom that converts markdown to asciidoc.
+Leverages the java module for node.js by joeferner[1] to call the markdown-to-asciidoc Java library written by bodian[2].

-First conversion is costly because the java runtime needs to initialize.
+The first conversion will take much longer than subsequent conversions due to the overhead incurred by initializing the Java runtime.

 [1]https://github.com/joeferner/node-java